LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 Analysis of AI's answer:

-- Chat-GPT understand the question fully correct and the 6 reverse engineer tools (IDA Pro, Ghidra, Binary Ninja, Hopper Disassembler Radare2 and RetDec) it provide are all correct.
+- Chat-GPT understand the question fully correct and the 6 reverse engineer tools (IDA Pro, Ghidra, Binary Ninja, Hopper Disassembler Radare2 and RetDec) it provides are all correct.

 ##### Question 2

-We select the Tool Radare2 as it is open source and free.
-Then we assume the participant never used this tool before, he will ask how to install and use the reverse engineering tool Radare2:
+We select the tool `Radare2` as it is open source and free.
+Then we assume the participant never used this tool before, he will ask how to install and use the reverse engineering tool :

 ```
 If we use radare2, can you show the steps of using radare2 to reverse a compiled C program ?